 Snares and Forks in the Road

-Thus, in a world created to return love for Love, it is “impossible” (anendekton) for “snares” (skandala) not to come.
+In a world created to return love for Love, it is “impossible” (anendekton) for “snares” (skandala) not to come.
 The Greek word skandalon, usually translated as “temptation,” “offense,” or “stumbling block,” means “the trigger of a trap” (see HELPS Word-studies).
 Human desire in a state of vacillation necessarily faces a fork in the road.
-Sin is off-roading, or “missing the mark” (the literal meaning of “sin” in Hebrew and Greek).
+Sin strays from the path, “missing the mark” (the literal meaning of “sin” in Hebrew and Greek).

 Woe to the Tempter